Want to generate online leads? Then your business needs lead magnets.

 You can even limit giving stuff away to a discount or free shipping, but it’s worth noting that most customers will be far more excited by the prospect of getting something for free, rather than getting a small discount – particularly on an already inexpensive product.

 Lead magnets are a great way to entice your prospective customers to join your email list, thus entering your contacts database, and eventually into your sales funnel.
-But, knowing which kind of lead magnet will being your prospects the most value is tough.
+But, knowing which kind of lead magnet will bring your prospects the most value is tough.
 Success will come from knowing your customers best, and their needs through different stages of the customer journey.
+And if you’re not convinced just yet, read on to learn how it’s worked out for us, at Foundrmag.com.

 Which of these lead magnets have you implemented in your business?
 How have they brought you success?
 Share your thoughts in the comments below.